 Alice frowned, and her shoulders tensed.
 “You’re saying that you—”

-“Ophiuchus was a country founded in a time of peace.
+“Ophiuchus was a state founded in a time of peace.
 There were no enforcers needed to define what peace was.
 That very idea is what’s ludicrous.”
 Omicron shifted her gaze to Francis.
 “I know this because, as Omicron, my father was one of the founding members of Ophiuchus.
 I’m sure you understand what I’m saying.”

 Alice’s eyes narrowed, expression tightening.
 “You’re delusional.”

 “You look scared, peacekeeper,” Omicron noted.
 “But you’re a child in all of this, so that’s understandable.
 I actually think you’re quite brave.”

 Alice remained silent.
 Carl kept looking to Allen for what to do next, but Allen remained as stone-faced as ever.

 “Rest assured,” Omicron continued, “there are only twenty-six resistors in existence at the moment.
 There are—were—only twenty-six of us ELPIS leaders.
 The other lower members of ELPIS—most don’t have any idea of what the truth about us is.
 And, well, all twenty-six of us have different viewpoints on what to do with those members.
 But those are opinions and not fact, and I don’t want to bore you with politics.”